 Our remote learning offer is based on the curriculum we are also teaching in school and follows the outline of our published Sunnymede curriculum and half termly overviews.
 You can find these on the curriculum pages of this website.
 However, some adaptations will be needed in some subjects to make content more accessible for home learning and to accommodate changes to staffing in school when managing groups for vulnerable children and those of critical workers.
 For example, we are using the Oak Academy videos to support our planned curriculum for home learning and those in school which in normal operational times we would not.

-We use Tapestry in Reception and Google Classroom in Years 1 and 2 to deliver our remote learning.
+We use Google Classroom in all years to deliver our remote learning through online platforms.

 All registration and login details for these have previously been sent home.
 If you are not sure of your details please contact the school office and we can give you the details again.